ulomau/3tier-web-deployment-with-devops-tool/README.md

 ```

 ## Warning!
-### Ensure note to expose your GCP service secret by commiting it to your repo.
+### Ensure not to expose your GCP service secret by commiting it to your repo.
 Encode the value of key with base64

 ### or